 “Most actively managed mutual funds underperform the market.”
 Couch Potato investors sing this refrain all the time in defense of ETFs and index funds.
 I’ve done it many times myself — a bit smugly, I confess.
-My FAQ page points out triumphantly that 92.6% of actively managed Canadian equity funds have trailed the S&P/TSX Composite over the last five years, according to Standard & Poor’s, which issues a quarterly report on active funds versus the indexes.
+I’ve pointed out triumphantly that 92.6% of actively managed Canadian equity funds have trailed the S&P/TSX Composite over the last five years, according to Standard & Poor’s, which issues a quarterly report on active funds versus the indexes.

 But here’s the part that S&P and most indexing advocates usually leave out: the vast majority of ETFs and index fund underperform their benchmarks, too.
 So it’s not fair for index investors to imply that they earn market returns, because they almost never do.
 Call it indexing’s dirty little secret.